Boris Anrep: Life and works

-The Anrep family, originally from Westphalia, belonged to Swedish and Russian nobility and numbered a few renowned army officers in 16th–19th centuries.
+The Anrep family, originally from Westphalia, belonged to Swedish and Russian nobility and numbered a few renowned army officers in the 16th to 19th centuries.

 Early years

 Anrep was born in 1883 in Saint Petersburg.
-His father, Vassily von Anrep, professor of forensic medicine, occupied high positions in the ministries of education and of interior and was elected in 1907 to the Russian parliament, the Duma.
+His father, Vasily Konstantinovich fon Anrep, professor of forensic medicine, occupied high positions in the ministries of education and of interior and was elected in 1907 to the Russian parliament, the Duma.
 From 1899 to 1901 Boris went to school in Kharkov, where he first met Nikolay Nedobrovo, and spent the summer of 1899 in Great Missenden, Buckinghamshire, learning English.
 From 1902 Anrep studied in Imperial School of Jurisprudence in St. Petersburg and graduated in 1905.
 The same year he met Yunia Khitrovo, whom he married three years later.

 After Nedobrovo introduced him to the painter Dmitri Stelletsky, Anrep began to be interested in art.
 In 1908 Boris abandoned his law studies in St. Petersburg University, left for Paris to study art and enrolled at the Académie Julian (classes of J.-P. Laurens).
 He attended also Académie de La Palette and Académie de la Grande Chaumière.
 This was followed by a year at the Edinburgh College of Art in 1910–1911 (classes of F. Morley Fletcher).

 While in France Anrep had become friends with the painters Henry Lamb and Augustus John, and soon he was acquainted with English artists and intellectuals, among them Lytton Strachey, Maynard Keynes, Roger Fry, and Virginia Woolf.
 He also fell in love with Helen Maitland, a close friend of A. John's wife Dorelia.
 They lived together from 1911, had two children, and married in 1918.
 However, the marriage was unhappy, and Helen left him to become the lifelong companion of the artist and critic Roger Fry.

 In 1912, Anrep worked with the art critic Clive Bell on Roger Fry's second Post-Impressionist exhibition.
 He was in charge of the Russian section and presented pictures by Natalia Goncharova, Mikhail Larionov, and Nicholas Roerich.